dayvidwhy/dayvidwhy.github.io/_posts/2016-11-2-Software-Process.markdown

 # Agile for Students
 I was asked by one of my lecturers towards the end of this semester for feedback on the use of agile for students doing their final build course.
 While I feel that setting goals for students to achieve is very useful, there is always the risk that students won’t take the process seriously enough.

-If this was a workplace and people had spent a long time trying to get a job here, the process would be taken a lot more seriously, small checkpoints and sprints would be ahered to.
+If this was a workplace and people had spent a long time trying to get a job here, the process would be taken a lot more seriously, small checkpoints and sprints would be adhered to.
 However, I'm still happy to have had the learning experience.

 # Finally
 Throughout this semester I have had a lot of chances to work with others to accomplish much larger tasks than I would be able to on my own.
 I firmly believe that these tools and processes have been the reason my group projects have gone so well.